PaloAltoNetworks/panos.pan.dev/docs/expedition/expedition_export.md

 Use of CMA Name is not supported.
 Only use the Domain name or the CMA IP.
 :::

-Finally after doing all this you should be able to transfer the outfile over SCP.
+Finally after doing all this you should be able to transfer the output over SCP.
 PLEASE NOTE THIS IS ALL ARBITRARY DEPENDING ON WHAT YOU HAVE SET UP AND WHERE YOU WOULD LIKE TO SAVE IT.

 :::note